fenago/intro-ruby/lab_guides/Lab_6.md

     further modify class definitions within the module.

 Understanding class loading is a complex topic, especially when using a framework such as Ruby on Rails.
-For the purposes of this book, we can consider that all class loading will be done ahead of all program execution; however, it should be noted that, in reality, class loading is much more dynamic and can occur anywhere in program execution, even
+For the purposes of this course, we can consider that all class loading will be done ahead of all program execution; however, it should be noted that, in reality, class loading is much more dynamic and can occur anywhere in program execution, even